To create and manage your LibAuth profiles, go to LibApps > Admin > LibAuth Authentication.

 - Obtain the User Resource URL endpoint that returns user attributes for the specific logged in user.

-- Obtain the attributes used for First Name, Last Name, and Email from your IT staff.
+- Obtain the attributes used for First Name, Last Name, Email, and User ID from your IT staff.

 - If you have not yet created a LibAuth configuration, skip to Step 2.
 Otherwise, click on the Add Configuration button to create another one.